 As this car spans two categories: MPVs and People Carriers – I’d rate it as follows:

 - MPV rating: 4/5

 - People Carrier rating: 3.7/5

 NimbleCamper rating: 3.8/5

-The king of camper vans is getting an electric upgrade.
-Actually, not just electric – the interior is looking very cosy and spacious too, as less room is needed for an engine + all its moving parts – which are now all underneath.
-The multifunctional rear seats + table and swivel front seats make it a very versatile car to live in.
+The king of camper vans received an electric upgrade.
+Actually, not just electric – the interior is looking very cosy and spacious too, as less room is needed for an engine + all its moving parts – which are now all underneath the cabin.
+The multifunctional rear seats + table and swivel front seats make it a very versatile car to camp in.
 And we do like a lot of space in our campers, don’t we!

 The double floor + rear seats folding flat to create a surface for a mattress look very handy – compared to a Multivan, where you have to level the seats with something.